logicalclocks/logicalclocks.github.io/docs/setup_installation/common/user_management.md

 # User management
-In Hopsworks.ai users can be grouped into *organizations* to access the same resources.
+In [managed.hopsworks.ai](https://managed.hopsworks.ai) users can be grouped into *organizations* to access the same resources.
-When a new user registers with Hopsworks.ai a new organization is created.
+When a new user registers with [managed.hopsworks.ai](https://managed.hopsworks.ai) a new organization is created.
 This user later on can invite other registered users to their organization so they can share access to the same clusters.

 Cloud Accounts configuration is also shared among users of the same organization.
 So if user Alice has configured